Andrealioli/tidy_data/README.md

 The file run_analysis.R is divided in the steps suggested in the project infos:

-1- First a preparation was done the needed data are read using read.table activity_labels features
+1- First a preparation was done the needed data are read using read.table, the following tables were used: activity_labels features